processes-fall-2019/large-project-poos/README.md

 ## *** FOR PRODUCTION OR PRODUCTION TESTING ONLY ***

-## Install dependencies to setup project
+## install dependencies to setup project
 ```
 npm install
 ```

-## Build app so server has all data needed for production
+## build app so server has all data needed for production
 ```
 npm run build
 ```

-### Compiles app and starts server on specified port
+### compile app and start server on specified port
 ```
 npm start
 ```